realpython/python-guide/docs/scenarios/speed.rst

     pyximport.install()

-The `pyximport` module allows you to import `pyx` files (e.g., `primesCy.pyx`) with the Cython-compiled version of the `primes` function.
+The `pyximport` module allows you to import :file:`*.pyx` files (e.g., :file:`primesCy.pyx`) with the Cython-compiled version of the `primes` function.
-The `pyximport.install()` command allows the Python interpreter to start the Cython compiler directly to generate C-code, which is automatically compiled to a `*.so` C-library.
+The `pyximport.install()` command allows the Python interpreter to start the Cython compiler directly to generate C-code, which is automatically compiled to a :file:`*.so` C-library.
 Cython is able to import this library for you in your Python-code.
 Very easy and very efficient.
 With the `time.time()` function you are able to compare the time between this 2 different calls to find 500 prime numbers.
 On a standard notebook (dual core AMD E-450 1.6 GHz), the measured values are: